imagexd/imagexd.github.io/_posts/2017-03-20-tutorial-materials.md

 Recently the ImageJ community has begun using Beaker Notebook for interactive coding.
 Beaker is like Jupyter notebook, but is built upon the JVM.
 It has some unique features that are a bit more challenging to incorporate into Jupyter notebook; in particular, Beaker is a polyglot notebook where switching between languages within a single notebook while maintaining access to the same scope/variables.

-Beaker installation instructions are available [here](http://beakernotebook.com/getting-started?scroll)
+Beaker installation instructions are available [here](http://beakernotebook.com/getting-started?scroll) (only the "base install" is required).

 ---
 ## Lecture materials